MetroidPrimeModding/prime-practice-native/README.md

 - `c-stick` - Scroll
 - `a` - Select item in menu
 - `b` - Go back a menu
+- `x` - (on map) warp to selected room

 ## Known Issues
-- Soft reset (`b + x + start`) crashes in Nintendont
-- Non-menu text is garbled
 - Rare crashes (so far, inconsistent)
 - Warps to a couple rooms will put you out of bounds

 ## Menus
-- Inventory
-  - Edit your item inventory
 - Player
   - Save/load position
   - Edit position
+  - Light Show/IS toggling
   - Toggle Floaty Jump
-  - Player state information (careful editing this!)
+- Inventory
+  - Edit your item inventory
+- Settings
+  - On screen display settings
+  - Bomb jump helper
+  - Trigger display settings
+  - RNG manipulation (be careful, this can crash the game)
+  - RAM Dump to screen (no decoder yet)
-- Warp
+- Warps
   - Warp to any room
+  - You can also press 'x' on the map screen to warp
+- Rooms
+  - Modify room visibility
+  - Load/unload rooms
-- Config
+- Version number
-  - Adjust which OSD elements appear & other settings
+  - QR code links to releases and the discord

 ## OSD
 - Current IGT
 - Input Display
-- Player Speed
+- Player Information
+  - Current position (x, y, z)
   - Current speed (x, y, z, horizontal total)
   - Currrent rotational speed (x, y, z, total)
 - Room timers